 In November 2016 the Group redeemed the bonds of the series 03 with nominal value of RUB 2,362,469 thousand prior to its maturity, and, in April 2017 the bonds of the series 03 with nominal value of RUB 2,582,489 thousand were realised again.

-Bonds issued can be repaid by the Group prior to maturity at the discretion of bondholders during the years 2017-2018.
+Bonds issued can be repaid earlier at discretion of bondholders during the year 2018.

 14 Other liabilities

 Other liabilities comprise the following: